 In this section we explain

 All company types must have one secretary and a minimum of two directors.
 One of the directors is required to be resident in a member state of the European Economic Area (EEA).
-A new company model (LTD company - registered under Part 2 Companies Act 2014) can have one director if it chooses.
-It must have a separate secretary though.
-Companies which were incorporated as private limited by shares companies under the old Acts are not LTD companies under the new Act.
-They operate under Designate Activity Company legislation unless they opt to convert to the new LTD model.
+The Private Limited by Shares company (LTD company - registered under Part 2 Companies Act 2014) can have one director if it chooses.
+It must have a separate secretary though where the company is a single director company).

 All company directors and secretaries (where applicable) must be over the age of 18 years.
 Section 131 Companies Act 2014.